What is an Elastomeric Roof Coating?

-- Elasticity/Elongation: Elasticity is the ability of a material to stretch and recover.
-The ability to stretch and recover means that a roof coating can move with the expansion and contraction of the roof as the temperature changes without cracking.
+- Elasticity/Elongation: Elasticity is the ability of a material to stretch.
+The ability to stretch and also recover means that a roof coating can move with the expansion and contraction of the roof as the temperature changes without cracking.
 Remember, only products which recover after being challenged are ready to take on the next needs.
 Bubblegum for example has tremendous elasticity.
 But because it has no recovery, stretching it only makes it thinner and ultimately a mess.
 The higher the elasticity, the more likely the product will endure your needs and fluctuations in the roof structure.
 When you couple this with recovery you get a product which can keep on performing for your needs.

 - Tensile Strength (new): Tensile strength measures the ability of the product to hold together and avoid breaking.
-Roof coating companies typically report tensile strength when the product is new and in the lab.
+Roof coating companies typically only report tensile strength when the product is new and in the lab.
 Spoiler: It always changes once outside exposure and aging begins.

-- Perm Factor: The perm factor is the coating’s resistance to moisture passing through it.
-A lower number shows greater moisture resistance.
-Lower is better, as moisture is the enemy of any roof.
+- Perm Factor: The perm factor is the coating’s resistance to moisture vapor passing through it.
+A lower number shows less moisture can pass through it.

-- Moisture Gain by Weight: Moisture gain by weight is the ability to absorb water vs repel water and protect the roof beneath.
-You want a roof coating that repels water away from the roof, rather than absorbing into the roofing material which can accelerate aging and deterioration of the roof itself.
+- Moisture Gain by Weight: Moisture gain by weight measures the coating's ability to absorb water vs repel water and protect the roof beneath.
+You want a roof coating that repels water away from the roof, rather than absorbing it into the roofing material which can accelerate aging and deterioration of the roof itself.

 - Peel Adhesion: Peel adhesion measures the ability of the coating system to remain adhered to the roof surface under adverse conditions.
 If your roof coating doesn’t stay firmly attached, then it can’t properly protect your roof.